What is “Permanent Cosmetics”?

 A variety of factors influence the longevity of Permanent Cosmetics.
 Ultra-violet exposure from sun or tanning booths, various drugs, excessively dry skin, and smoking are all factors that may affect this.

 Alpha- hydroxy, Retin-A, and glycolic acid must be kept away from treated areas.
 These kinds of substances slough away top layers of the skin and eventually the layer that the pigment has been implanted into.
 Use of these kinds of substances will require additional maintenance in years to come.
-Sunblock on eyebrows, sunglasses for eyeliner, and SPF on lips will greatly prolong the effective life of these procedures.
+Sunblock on eyebrows and the scalp will greatly prolong the effective life of these procedures.

 Is it safe?